Programming-0101/TheBook/_old/_manuscript/topic-F.md

 ## Practice Excercises

 * Rectangle – "All squares are rectangles, but not all rectangles are squares."
 This class represents a simple rectangle with a height and width.
 From this information, the area, perimeter and diagonal can be obtained; it can also be determined if the rectangle is or is not square.
 * HazardousMaterial – The HazardousMaterial class is a simple representation of the six main classes of hazardous materials (A through F).
-This class maps a classification code with a general description of the material’s classification:
+This class maps a classification code with a general description of the material's classification:
   * Class A – Compressed Gas
   * Class B – Flammable and Combustible Material
   * Class C – Oxidizing Material